Fenceit Fencing Logo

 What Homeowners Can Expect from Start to Finish

-Step 1: Property Assessment.
 Every replacement project begins with an on-site evaluation.
 FenceIt measures the fence line, identifies grade changes, documents existing post conditions, and notes any utilities or drainage considerations near the proposed post locations.
-Homeowners receive a written scope and fixed price before any commitment is made
+Homeowners receive a written scope and fixed price before any commitment is made.

-Step 3: Permit Coordination.
-Fence replacement in Tomball requires a permit through the City of Tomball Building and Development Services Department, located at 401 Market Street, Tomball, TX 77375, reachable at (281) 351-5484.
+Fence replacement in Tomball requires a permit through the City of Tomball Building and Development Services Department.
 FenceIt coordinates the full permit submission and ensures the project meets current Tomball fence ordinances, including height restrictions and setback requirements from property lines and easements.

 Three Scenarios That Determine the Right Fence Material